OpenDroneMap/docs/README.md

 Tips, tricks, hacks, datasets, lessons learned, best practices, every bit helps.
 We want to know!
 Share it.

+We also need help with translations!
+The translations are managed through Transifex and so can be done via a simple interface in your browser.
+Scroll down to "Contributing translations" for more details, or if you're familiar with Transifex you can click over to [this project on there](https://www.transifex.com/americanredcross/opendronemap_docs/).

 # How To Make Your First Contribution

 If you don't have a GitHub account, [register](https://github.com/join?source=header-home) first.
 It's free and GitHub is awesome.